Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Amazon Echo (second-gen) for $69Ian Knighton/CNET

 Amazon's fleet of Alexa-enabled smart speakers goes on sale starting Thanksgiving Day, and that includes a $30 discount on Alexa's flagship, the second-gen Amazon Echo.
-That discount brings the price down to $69, more than $100 less than the original Echo originally sold for.
-That price looks like it'll be available elsewhere, too, including at Target and at Best Buy.
+That discount brings the price down to $69, more than $100 less than the original Echo sold for.
+That price looks like it'll be available elsewhere, too, including at Target and at Best Buy -- and also Kohl's, where you'll get $15 of in-store credit for every $50 that you spend on Black Friday, meaning that you could buy the Echo for $69 and get an extra $15 to put towards something else.
+Hmm..

 See it at Best Buy